dicej/wasi-sockets-tests/README.md

 tar xf wasi-sdk-20.46gf3a1f8991535-macos.tar.gz
 export WASI_SDK_PATH=$(pwd)/wasi-sdk-20.46gf3a1f8991535
 ```

-Also, as of this writing, the `wasm-component-ld` binary shipped with Rust
-nightly for the `wasm32-wasip2` target has a bug, so you'll need to upgrade it
-manually, e.g. `cargo install wasm-component-ld --force --version 0.5.10 --root
-$HOME/.rustup/toolchains/nightly-aarch64-unknown-linux-gnu/lib/rustlib/aarch64-unknown-linux-gnu`,
-adjusting the path according to where the bin directory containing
-`wasm-component-ld` is found.

 Once the above is complete, you can switch to the `server` directory in your
 clone of this repo and run the tests: